PatMartin/dex-site/content/_index.md

 Dex is an application which allows its users to harness data in new, creative and sometimes amazing ways.
-With Dex, users can manipulate and visualize their data in sophisticated ways without the need for becoming a programmer.
+With Dex, users can manipulate and visualize their data in sophisticated ways without the need programming.

 ## dex.js